memgraph/docs/docs/import-data/files/cypherl.md

 Once you Memgraph instance in running and you've connected to it via Memgraph Lab, go to the **Import & Export** section.
-To **Import Data** select the .cypherl file or drag and drop it into Memgraph Lab.
+To **Import Data** select the CYPHERL file or drag and drop it into Memgraph Lab.

 <img src={require('../../data/import-data/import-lab.png').default}className={"imgBorder"}/>